Jocelyn ’14 presented on the beginning of the Cold War after dinner the other evening…

 History 12 • Comparative Religions (0.5 credit)

 This course seeks to understand the traditions of religious belief and the nature of the divine in history and across cultures.
 The course will emphasize religious texts in their historical and cultural context.
 Writing will include both analytic and personal response.
-Readings include Huston Smith, The World’s Religions; The Gilgamesh Epic; Herman Hess, Siddhartha; selections from the Bagavad-gita, the Old and New Testaments, Dante’s Divine Comedy, Dostoevsky, the Koran, Rumi, and the Tao Te Ching.
+Readings include Huston Smith, The World’s Religions; The Gilgamesh Epic; Herman Hess, Siddhartha; selections from the Bagavad-gita, the Old- and New Testaments, Dostoevsky, the Koran, Rumi, and the Tao Te Ching.

 History 12 • Sociological Impacts of Food (half credit)

 “Tell me what you eat and I will tell you who you are.”
 (Brillat-Savarin) Food is an ever-present part of our daily experience and a medium through which we can examine our individual and collective heritage.
 In this course, food, an essential human need, becomes the basis for interdisciplinary study.
 The course is broken into several areas: Food and Meaning; Food and Ethics; Food and Justice; and, lastly, Food and Culture.
 As a humanities course, we will take on each unit through a variety of disciplines including anthropology, art, literature, psychology, religion, politics, ecology, economics, psychology and history.
 In addition to written research-based assignments, our class will involve experiential activities, many of which include cooking or preparing meals.